 So whether you legitimately think your child is more than just a little distressed or you're proactively curious, check out some of these signs your child has anxiety and isn't just worried.

-1 They Always Seem Down
+1 They Always Seem Down PublicDomainPictures/Pixabay

 Contrary to what you might think, anxiety in children doesn't just present as cartoonish, frazzled behavior.
 According to the Anxiety and Depression Association of America (AADA), "it's not uncommon for

 People often use the word "clingy" to describe a child who shows an urgent need to stay with their parent or a trusted individual.
 Dr. Rachel Busman, a clinical psychologist and director at Westchester Medical Center, told the Child Mind Institute (CMI), "in

 You might think your child is just trying to skip school, but if they are consistently complaining of certain maladies, anxiety could be to blame.
 According Nemours' Kids Health informational website,

 children with anxiety, "worry excessively and uncontrollably about daily life events and are often nicknamed 'worry warts.'"
 When the fear of impending doom is disproportional to reality, anxiety could be the driving force.
 5 They Can't Stand Critique

 Parents, "when a child is excessively worried about being embarrassed or judged negatively, they may have social anxiety disorder."
 It's always a good idea to have open communication with your child so you can try to figure out the root of their fears.
 6 They Struggle In School

 Every kid gets sent to the principal's office at least once in their life, but if calls from the school are a frequent occurrence, it could be a sign of something deeper.
 Dr. Nancy Rappaport, a mental health care professor at Harvard Medical School, told CMI, "

 Though it's completely normal for a kid want validation from their parents, if it becomes a perpetual need, it may be something else.
 According to the ADAA, "children with Generalized Anxiety Disorder tend to

 children with severe anxiety, "symptoms include feeling as if one is in a dream and events seem unreal."
 As always, if you're concerned that your child might have anxiety, talk to a medical professional for guidance and support.